goldcat/Nigun/README.md

 PCB design.
 Planning on ordering first prototype until the end of January 2017

 ## CREDITS
-* ELi B.Sh and J. for all the tips
+* All those who were patient enough to teach, review, and answer my endless questions
 * Michele Perla and his HACK project - for the Atmel SAMD21E reference design

 ## LICENSE